 Our Brazilian operations are subject to several federal, state and municipal laws and regulations related to the protection of the environment.
-Among the most relevant laws and regulations are those dealing with the emission of greenhouse gases, the disposal of wastewater and solid waste, and soil contamination, which impose penalties, such as fines, facility closures and criminal charges depending upon the level of non-compliance.
+Among the most relevant laws and regulations are those dealing with the emission of GHG, the disposal of wastewater and solid waste, and soil contamination, which impose penalties, such as fines, facility closures and criminal charges depending upon the level of non-compliance.
 Among other regulations, a municipal regulation of the City of São Paulo, implemented pursuant to Law 13.316/2002, requires us to collect 90.0% of PET resin bottles sold.
 We are currently unable to collect the entire required volume of PET resin bottles we sell in the City of São Paulo and could be fined and be subject to other sanctions, such as the suspension of operations in any of our bottling plants and/or distribution centers located in the City of São Paulo.
-In October 2010, the municipal authority of São Paulo levied a fine on our Brazilian operating subsidiary of 250,000 Brazilian reais (Ps.872,363.83 as of December 31, 2023).
-Our Brazilian subsidiary filed a legal recourse against the imposition of the fine which is still pending resolution.
-Nevertheless, Law 13.316/2002 was revoked by Law 17.471/2020 and the new provisions require us to implement and operate reverse logistics on certain proportion of products placed on the market, according to certain targets, expecting at least the recovery, by December 2024, of 35.0% of the total volume of packaging placed on the market during 2023.
-Our Brazilian subsidiary has implemented certain programs to achieve such goal.
+In October 2010, the municipal authority of São Paulo levied a fine on our Brazilian operating subsidiary of 250,000 Brazilian reais (Ps.
+818,286.42 as of December 31, 2024).
+Our Brazilian subsidiary filed a legal recourse, which is still pending resolution, against the imposition of the fine.
+Nevertheless, Law 13.316/2002 was revoked by Law 17.471/2020 and the new provisions require us to implement and operate reverse logistics on certain proportion of products placed into the market according to certain targets.
+We are required to meet an annual recovery target of 35.0% of the total volume of packaging placed into the market.
+Our Brazilian subsidiary has implemented certain programs to achieve this goal, including a collective project to support reverse logistics in collaboration with the Brazilian Association of Soft Drink Industries (Associação Brasileira das Indústrias de Refrigerantes e de Bebidas não Alcoólicas).
+In December 2024, the Brazilian government enacted Law No. 15,042, which establishes the Brazilian Greenhouse Gas Emissions Trading System.
+This law also creates a regulated carbon market in Brazil, setting limits on GHG emissions and the trading of assets representing emission, reduction of emissions, or removal of GHG.
+The Brazilian government has yet to issue guidelines for compliance with this law, and, once such guidelines are issued, we cannot assure you this law will not have an adverse impact on our business and results of operations in Brazil.

 Our Argentine operations are subject to federal and municipal laws and regulations relating to the protection of the environment.
-The most significant of these are regulations concerning waste management, which is regulated by federal Law 24.051 and Law 9111/78, and waste water discharge.
-Such regulations are enforced by the Ministry of Natural Resources and Sustainable Development (Secretaria de Ambiente y Desarrollo Sustentable) and the Environment Ministry for Sustainable Development (Organismo Provincial para el Desarrollo Sostenible) for the province of Buenos Aires.
-Our Alcorta bottling plant is in compliance with environmental standards.
+The regulations most significant to our operations are those concerning waste water discharge and waste management under Federal Law 24.051 and Decree 9111/78, which are enforced by the Ministry of Tourism, Environment and Sports (Secretaria de Turismo, Ambiente y Deportes).